TCMPP-Team/tcsas-devtools-mcp-server/README.md

 -   **Launch IDE**: Directly open the `TCSAS-Devtools` application or a specific miniprogram project.
 -   **Check Installation**: Verify if `TCSAS-Devtools` is installed on the local machine.
--   **Preview Miniprogram**: Generate a QR code for previewing the miniprogram on a mobile device.
+-   **Preview On Device**: Generate a QR code for previewing the miniprogram on a real mobile device.
 -   **Upload Miniprogram**: Upload a new version of the miniprogram with specified version information.
 -   **Get Runtime Log**: Retrieve the latest runtime log and screenshot from the MiniProgram IDE for debugging.